vwkd/didi/src/branching.md

 ```

 - can use `&` for multiple conditions, must all be true
-- beware: doesn't make sense to use literal strings in multiple conditions since needs to have some overlapping values, use character classes instead, e.g. `any ..`
+- beware: doesn't make sense to use literal strings in multiple conditions since needs to have some overlapping values, use character classes instead, e.g. `any ..` ❗️
 - can create lookahead(s) using block(s) with character classes of varying repetition as condition(s), see Example
+- beware: doesn't make sense to use block as condition whose contents are matches, but allows anyways to make parsing simpler, just ignores the matches, treats them as if they are no matches ❗️